THE HEARTLAND OF AGTECH

 Champaign-Urbana has long been a hub for technology as well as agriculture.
 In the past decade, those two paths have converged, paving the way for the community to become an “epicenter for AgTech.”

-AgTech is the fastest growing sector in the Research Park, with innovation occurring across the value chain – from inputs to production, harvest to post harvest storage, commodity trading to processing.
+AgTech is the fastest growing sector in the University of Illinois Research Park, with innovation occurring across the value chain – from inputs to production, harvest to post-harvest storage, commodity trading to processing.
 It leverages the university’s long legacy of excellence in computing and data analytics, and its status as a thought leader in newer technologies such as mixed reality; robotics; artificial intelligence; and machine learning.

-The Research Park hosts an annual AgTech Innovation Summit in early March, which has grown to 400 attendees including entrepreneurs, investors, corporations, startups, academics, students, growers, and others in the agribusiness sector.
+The Research Park hosts an annual AgTech Innovation Summit in early March, which has grown to 900+ registered attendees including entrepreneurs, investors, corporations, startups, academics, students, growers, and others in the agribusiness sector.

 Access To Talent